Polina97/SocialNet/README.md

-# Test project for pdp
+# Test project for pdp!!!